Olasty25/edu-factory/content/Dziady_cz_III_streszczenie.md

 1. Who is the main character of "Dziady" Part III?
    A. Gustaw
-   **B.** Konrad
-   C. Wacław
-   D. Pan Twardowski

-2. What is the role of the Old Cemetery in the play?
-   A. It is a place where the protagonist meets with the dead.
-   **B.** It is a symbol of the past and tradition.
-   C. It is where the protagonist's grave is located.
-   D. It is a setting for the final scene of the play.

-3. Who is the author of "Dziady" Part III?
-   A. Juliusz Słowacki
-   **B.** Adam Mickiewicz
-   C. Stanisław Wyspiański
-   D. Cyprian Norwid

-4. What is the significance of the number three in the play?
-   A. It represents the Holy Trinity.
-   **B.** It symbolizes the three stages of life: birth, life, and death.
-   C. It refers to the three main characters.
-   D. It is a recurring element in Mickiewicz's poetry.

-5. What is the message of the play "Dziady" Part III?
-   A. The importance of remembering and honoring the past.
-   **B.** The power of tradition and its influence on the present.
-   C. The inevitability of death.
-   D. The conflict between the old and the new.

-**Fiszki**

-1. Konrad
-   Definicja: The main character of "Dziady" Part III, a young man who communicates with the dead.

-2. Old Cemetery
-   Definicja: A symbol of the past and tradition, a setting for several scenes in the play.

-3. Adam Mickiewicz
-   Definicja: The author of "Dziady" Part III, a renowned Polish Romantic poet and playwright.

-4. Number Three
-   Definicja: A recurring element in the play, symbolizing the three stages of life or the Holy Trinity.

-5. Message
-   Definicja: The importance of remembering and honoring the past, the power of tradition and its influence on the present.

-**Krótkie notatki**

-"Dziady" Part III is a play by Adam Mickiewicz, a renowned Polish Romantic poet and playwright.
-The main character of the play is Konrad, a young man who communicates with the dead in the Old Cemetery, a symbol of the past and tradition.

-The number three is a recurring element in the play, symbolizing the three stages of life: birth, life, and death, or the Holy Trinity.
-The play highlights the importance of remembering and honoring the past and the power of tradition and its influence on the present.

-Mickiewicz's use of language and imagery creates a vivid and powerful portrayal of Konrad's journey into the world of the dead and his encounters with the spirits of the past.
-The play is a masterpiece of Polish literature and a powerful exploration of the human condition.

-The message of the play is that the past is always present and should be remembered and honored.
-The traditions and values of the past shape the present and should be passed down to future generations.
-The play is a call to remember and preserve the past, to honor the dead, and to appreciate the power of tradition.
+   B. Konrad
+   C. Pan Tadeusz
+   D. Henryk

+   Answer: A

+2. What is the significance of the titular "Dziady" in the third part of the drama?
+   A. It represents the ancient Slavic feast of the dead
+   B. It is the name of the main character's ancestral home
+   C. It is a metaphor for the suffering of the Polish people
+   D. It is the name of a secret political organization

+   Answer: A

+3. What is Gustaw's relationship to Konrad in "Dziady" Part III?
+   A. They are twin brothers
+   B. They are father and son
+   C. They are close friends
+   D. They are alter egos of the same person

+   Answer: D

+4. What is the role of Guzek in the drama?
+   A. He is a political activist
+   B. He is a servant in Gustaw's household
+   C. He is a symbol of the Polish people's struggle for independence
+   D. He is a traitor who betrays Gustaw

+   Answer: C

+5. What is the fate of Gustaw and Konrad at the end of "Dziady" Part III?
+   A. They are reunited with their loved ones in the afterlife
+   B. They are killed in a revolution
+   C. They go into exile
+   D. They achieve their goal of liberating Poland

+   Answer: B

+**Flashcards**

+1. Dziady
+   Ancient Slavic feast of the dead

+2. Gustaw
+   Main character; alter ego of Konrad

+3. Konrad
+   Main character; alter ego of Gustaw

+4. Guzek
+   Symbol of the Polish people's struggle for independence

+5. Black Mass
+   Occult ritual performed by Gustaw and Konrad

+**Notes**

+"Dziady" Part III is a romantic drama written by Adam Mickiewicz, a prominent Polish poet and playwright.
+The play is set in the early 19th century, during the period of the Polish Partitions, when Poland was divided and ruled by neighboring empires.

+The main character of the play is Gustaw, who is revealed to be an alter ego of Konrad, another character in the drama.
+Gustaw is portrayed as a rebellious and passionate young man who is determined to fight for Poland's independence.

+The titular "Dziady" is an ancient Slavic feast of the dead, which is celebrated in the play as a way of honoring ancestors and the departed.
+The feast is also used as a metaphor for the suffering of the Polish people and their longing for freedom.

+The play features several other notable characters, including Guzek, who symbolizes the Polish people's struggle for independence, and Zosia, a young woman who becomes involved in Gustaw and Konrad's revolutionary activities.

+The drama is known for its poetic language, rich symbolism, and powerful emotional intensity.
+It has been interpreted in various ways, as a call to arms for political activism, a meditation on the nature of death and the afterlife, and a reflection on the human condition.

+Despite its historical and cultural significance, "Dziady" Part III remains a challenging and thought-provoking work, with deep insights into the human experience and the struggle for freedom and self-determination.